KannonZenetism/zenetism-field-physics/zenetism/MP03_Ethics_and_Soul_Ch5-6.md

 - Coherence

 For entropic resonance,
-which inclines toward motion and disruption,
+which inclines toward motion and individuation,
-that same fixity may be felt as tension:
+that same fixity may be felt as static tension:
 a stillness without release.

 Yet they do not disturb one another —
 for each is sealed.

-The centropic may contain
+The centropic may synthesize
 the memory of entropy without fragmentation.
 The entropic may abide beside order
 without reaction.